razielar/RaspberryPi_dht22_vcgencmd_tig_docker/README.md

-# RaspberryPi: dht22 & vcgencmd using TIG and Docker
+# RaspberryPi: dht22 and vcgencmd using the TIG stack and Docker